maxkrieger/inquiry-old/system-archaeology.md

 ![](attachments/2021-02-01-16-30-24.png)

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">when talking about systems (OSes, PLs, games, applications), I think reading about them and their history is somewhat overrated, and actually _using_ / playing with them is underrated<br><br>(although finding a thing to use them for is often hard)</p>&mdash; Omar Rizwan (@rsnous) <a href="https://twitter.com/rsnous/status/1290203117649162240?ref_src=twsrc%5Etfw">August 3, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-discussing how you "feel" internally while using these systems

 benchmarks: todo list etc